 Why do maintenance management programs falter, and even fail, over time in Alaska's school districts?
-The answers to this question may be many and complex, but one over-arching response may be able to encompass the myriad details, and that is, the practices are not sufficiently integrated into the facility management construct of the district so as to be indispensable to district operations.
+The answers to this question may be many and complex, but one over-arching response may be able to encompass the myriad of reasons.
+Here it is: Maintenance management practices are not sufficiently integrated in, and indispensable to the district's core operations.
 This section of the handbook describes some key elements in the building lifecycle, which district leadership should use to weave maintenance management into the essential fabric of the district's operations.
+They include: performance metrics, financial tracking, software upgrades/updates, and evaluations and inspections.